NateEag/nateeag.com/drafts/hardware-notes.md

 almost certainly be the most sustainable laptop I've seen. https://frame.work/blog/category/hardware

-Over in hardcore OSS land is the MNT Reform, which is fully open hardware, built with a blazing focus on repairability.
+I'm inordinately intrigued by the MNT Reform laptop, which is fully open hardware, built with a blazing focus on repairability.
 You can pull out individual battery cells.
 ARM chips, only 4 GB of RAM - it's definitely an idealist's toy.
 That said, I think it might be an excellent first laptop for an inquisitive, electronics-minded kid. https://mntre.com/ Paired with a Lightphone, an older kid or younger teenager might have an effective set of tools that aren't optimized for sacrificing them to The Algorithms.

 ## Family Media Machine